Sun Prairie woman has lost 26 of her Navajo relatives to COVID-19

 Last month, the CDC said that Native Americans consistently had the best COVID-19 vaccination rates in the U.S. since the shots became available late last year.

-The New York Times reported that tribal leaders pushed hard to vaccinate Native American communities because of the disproportionate toll the virus has taken on its people.
+The New York Times reported that tribal leaders pushed hard to vaccinate Native American communities because of the disproportionate toll the virus has taken on their people.

-According to the most current figures, the Navajo have a vaccination rate of 70% for those eligible, compared to the most recent national rate of 61%.
+According to the most current figures, the Navajo have a vaccination rate of 70% for those eligible, compared with the most recent national rate of 61%.

 As of Dec.
 16, the Navajo Department of Health reported 1,570 total COVID-19 deaths.
 It said there have been 40,659 COVID cases in the Navajo Nation.